-Balancing work and family life is not easy—especially if you or a loved one is suffering from a serious health condition.
-If this happens, you may need to take time off work in order to recover from your illness or care for your loved one.
+Balancing work and family life is not easy—especially if you or a loved one are suffering from a serious health condition.
+If this happens, you may need to take time off of work in order to recover from your illness or care for your loved one.
 The Family and Medical Leave Act (FMLA) was created to benefit workers who are in this unfortunate situation.
 Under this law, eligible workers are entitled to unpaid, job-protected leave to care for their loved ones or themselves.

 Sadly, many employers choose to make a difficult situation even harder by violating workers’ rights to FMLA leave.
-Don’t let your employer get away with FMLA violations.
-Fight back with the help of the employment law attorneys at Beeman Heifner Benge.
+Don’t let your employer get away with FMLA violations—fight back with the help of the employment law attorneys at Beeman Heifner Benge P.A.

 Eligible employees have a number of rights under FMLA, including the right to:

 - Take up to 12 weeks of unpaid, job-protected leave.

 - Receive continued coverage on the employer’s health insurance plan while on leave.